c1008h/Employee-Tracker/README.md

   - [Contact](#contact)

 ## Instructions
+Open the repo in VSC then open the terminal to the file `server.js`.
+Then start mySQL by running the lines `mysql -u root -p`.
+Enter your password when it askes you to.
+Once mysql is running, `SOURCE db/schema.sql;` then `SOURCE db/seeds.sql;` and exit.
+Run `npm init --yes` and `npm install` then `npm start` to start the app.

 ### Installation
 Use this command line to clone this repo before running the program:
 >`git@github.com:c1008h/Employee-Tracker.git`

 ### Usage
-Open the repo in VSC then open the terminal to the file `server.js`.
-Then start mySQL by running the lines `mysql -u root -p`.
-Enter your password when it askes you to.
-Once mysql is running, `SOURCE db/schema.sql;` then `SOURCE db/seeds.sql;` and exit.
-Run `npm init` and `npm i` then `node server.js` to start the app.
+Prompts will show up in the terminal.
+Users will be able to pick between prompts by using their up and down keys.

 ## Contribution
 Feel free to fork this repo and play with the code yourself to get a better understand.